MicrosoftDocs/dataexplorer-docs/data-explorer/monitor-batching-ingestion.md

 :::image type="content" source="media/monitor-batching-ingestion/blobs-received-and-processed-by-component-type-chart.png" alt-text="Screenshot of the Metrics pane in Azure portal showing charts of blobs processed and blobs received from the github database aggregated by sum and split by component type." lightbox="media/monitor-batching-ingestion/blobs-received-and-processed-by-component-type-chart.png":::

 * Comparing the charts, notice that the number of blobs received by each component closely matches the number of blobs that were processed by each component.
-This comparision indicates that no blobs were dropped during ingestion.
+This comparison indicates that no blobs were dropped during ingestion.

 ### Blobs Dropped